What would you like to find today? Close menu Open menu

 • Among different age groups, ADI quartiles, and industries, those living in states with paid FMLA leave took more FMLA leave days than those living in non-paid leave states.

-The final analysis quantified the increase in lost workdays and cost that the Board of Governors would likely incur if a paid policy was introduced into their current benefit offering.
+The final analysis quantified the increase in lost workdays and cost that our client would likely incur if a paid policy was introduced into their current benefit offering.

 Conclusion

-In addition to building statistical models to estimate impact of an initial leave policy design, Workpartners developed a simulator tool for the Board of Governors Human Resource team to utilize that would quantify estimates when demographic and policy parameters were modified.
+In addition to building statistical models to estimate impact of an initial leave policy design, Workpartners developed a simulator tool for our client's team to utilize that would quantify estimates when demographic and policy parameters were modified.
 This was a useful tool for the team that needed to create a budget for this new leave policy.
 This information was impactful because it pertained to other company specific policies and the overarching impact of case management, with many policies often running concurrently.

 Read the full case study below!